-Generally speaking, most research and practicum courses may qualify as exceptions for AAA funding eligibility.
+Generally speaking, foreign language, research, and practicum courses may qualify as exceptions for AAA funding eligibility.
 The list of courses below is not exhaustive, and appeals may be considered for other courses on a case-by-case basis.
 To submit a course appeal, you must provide verification from your academic advisor and/or faculty mentor to the AHF office.

 List of Special Case Courses Eligible for AAA Funding

 - Pre-Med / Pre-Health requirements for Non-Science Majors

 - CORE 200: Liberal Arts Reading Salon

 - MOR 476 A/B/C: The Art of Ethical Leadership (Warren Bennis Scholars)

 - PHED courses: Only approved for students within 2 semesters of graduation.

 - THTR 397: Theater Practicum (only approved for Theater majors and minors)